Oaks of the World

 Local names Lebanon's oak;

-Range Syria, Turkey, Asia Minor (in mountains); introduced in Europe in 1856 (in Great Britain); 700-2000 m;
+Range Syria, Turkey, Iran, (in mountains, mainly in the Northern part of the Zagros forests); introduced in Europe in 1856 (in Great Britain); 700-2000 m;

 Growth habit 10-20 m; sometimes less than 3 m;